sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 * Open your **public** ssh key file (id_rsa.pub) and copy the content to clipboard.
 * Go to your user profile and select *Settings* from the *buddy* icon.
 In the dialogue that pops up, go to the *Info* page.
 * Locate the section `Public SSH Key`, and click on the blue edit icon.
 Paste the content of your **public** ssh key (id_rsa.pub) file.
 * Close the window.
-Your public key is automatically stored in your profile.
+There is no *Save* button, but your public key is automatically stored in your profile.
 Open the *Info* page again to check if it is there.

 > **NOTE:**
 >